Gluten free diets seem like a fad, but Celiac sufferers know otherwise. The fact is that pet dogs can also have this food sensitivity.

 Get a Much Better Dog Food

 Again, most dog foods have gluten.
 Fillers like wheat and corn-based ingredients contain gluten.
-Even small amounts can be harmful to certain dogs.
+Even small amounts can be harmful depending on sensitivity.

 Switch brands or get gluten-free dog food.
 It’s more expensive, but a small price to pay.